-The September 2021 KFF Vaccine Monitor report found that most people in the US who got their first doses over the summer were motivated by the delta variant surge in cases, hospitalizations and deaths... followed by full FDA approval of the Pfizer vaccine and vaccine mandates.
+The latest KFF COVID-19 Vaccine Monitor survey found that most people in the US who got their first doses over the summer were motivated by the delta variant surge in cases, hospitalizations and deaths... followed by full FDA approval of the Pfizer vaccine and vaccine mandates.
 The largest increases were among younger Latinx adults, and now similar vaccination rates are seen across racial and ethnic groups (71% of White adults, 70% of Black adults, and 73% of Latinx adults).
 Disparities in vaccine uptake are mostly by partisanship, education level, age, and health insurance status.
 Among people who are unvaccinated, boosters are seen as a sign that the vaccines are not working, so we will need to explain the nuances of boosters and reassure people that the primary series still is highly effective against serious disease.